 - Address Estrogen Dominance

-Some common signs of hormonal acne are the painful cystic acne and it’ll usually be around your chin.
+Some common signs of hormonal acne are painful cystic acne, and it’ll usually be around your chin.
 This can be gut/liver-related.
 Acne is a sign of your body trying to remove toxins from the body.
 What you can do to reduce your acne is: